HristianHristov/notification-sending-system/README.md

 ## Error Handling

 The system handles errors at multiple levels, including:
--Notification channel-specific errors
+- Notification channel-specific errors
--Retrying failed notifications
+- Retrying failed notifications
--Streaming errors and successes back to the client Errors are managed using channels, goroutines, and sync.WaitGroup to ensure that failures in one channel do not affect others and do not close the client stream.
+- Streaming errors and successes back to the client Errors are managed using channels, goroutines, and sync.WaitGroup to ensure that failures in one channel do not affect others and do not close the client stream.

 ## TODO